KATRIN-Experiment/Kassiopeia/Documentation/gh-pages/source/index.rst

     D. Furse et al. (2017) New J. Phys.
 19 053012: “Kassiopeia: A Modern, Extensible C++ Particle Tracking Package” (doi:10.1088/1367-2630/aa6950)

+In addition to this user guide, *Kassiopeia* and its associated libraries have been documented extensively in several PhD theses.
+Many of these can be found under the list of KATRIN publications_.

 **Docker images**
 --------------